 Remember that when making crack repairs or going for the seamless look, it is very important to make sure that the surface of the affected areas of the garage floor is smooth and flat.
 If not, the repaired areas and seams can telegraph through the coating and reveal themselves.
-The best way to do this is to grind these areas in order to create a smooth and even transition that will not show through.
+The best way to do this is to grind these areas after the repair has cured in order to create a smooth and even transition that will not show through.

-You will have less chance of repairs showing if you are going heavy with the color flakes.
-The layers of flakes to a good job of hiding all the imperfections in the concrete.
+If you have done extensive repairs, one tip is to go heavy with the color flakes if you are applying them.
+The layers of flakes do a good job of hiding all the imperfections in the concrete.

 Required tools and supplies

 The following is a list of tools and supplies that you will need.
-If you are purchasing a garage floor epoxy kit from a manufacturer, some of these tools and supplies may be included with the kit.
+If you are purchasing a garage floor epoxy kit from an online vendor, some of these tools and supplies may be included with the kit.

 We also included optional tools such as 18” rollers.
-They are not mandatory, but the wider rollers make the application process much quicker as well as easier.
-We highly recommend these if you are covering areas larger than 500sf².
+They are not mandatory, but the wider rollers make the application process much quicker.
+We highly recommend these if you are covering areas larger than 500 ft².